ndsystems/deepthought/README.md

 deepthought
 --
-deepthought is a software suite that builds on top of device abstraction, experiment orchestration and object detection to present online-analysis of the sample.
+deepthought is a software suite that builds on top of device abstraction, experiment orchestration and object detection to present online information of the sample, along many dimensions, to the user.

 project evolution tools
 --